mnlipp/osgi-getting-started/CleaningUp.md

 It's not easy to do this because it requires that there are no more instances of the class that you want to remove.
 Enforcing this is effectively impossible.
-Our simple bundle is an example of the omplexity of the problem[^mixms].
+Our simple bundle is an example of the complexity of the problem[^mixms].
 We cannot simply establish a reference to the log service at startup and then use it for the rest of the program.
 Rather, we have to provide a significant amount of code[^less-complex] to handle the case that the log service